Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Customize_End-User_UAI_Images.md

         (cd `pwd`/mount; tar --xattrs --xattrs-include='*' --exclude="99-slingshot-network.conf" -cf "../$ST_ID.tar" .)
 2> /dev/null
         ```

         This may take several minutes.
 Notice that this does not create a compressed tarball.
-Using an uncompressed format makes it possible to add files if needed once the tarball is made.
+Using an decompressed format makes it possible to add files if needed once the tarball is made.
         It also makes the procedure run slightly faster.
 Warnings related to `xattr` can be ignored; the resulting tarball should still result in a functioning UAI container image.

     1. (`ncn-mw#`) Check that the tarball contains `./usr/bin/uai-ssh.sh`.